-Require employees to avoid handshakes and similar greetings that break physical distance.
-Increase distance between tables to at least 8 feet and between seats to at least six feet to maintain physical distancing between employees in employee breakrooms.
-Where possible, create outdoor break areas with shade covers and seating that ensures physical distancing.
-Opera tions have been redesigned, where possible, to achieve physical distancing between employees.
-0 Kitchen and other back of house area's floors are marked to reinforce physical distancing requirements. cal distancing protocols should be used in any office areas, kitchens, pantries, walk-infreezers, or other ensity high-traffic employee areas.
-0 Incidental contact is to be expected, however, the goal is to limit this to less than 15 minutes, preferably 10 minutes, and the employees are always wearing their face masks.
-C. MEAS SURES FOR INFECTION CONTROL PRIOR TO OPENING and is VAC system has been inspected by an HVAC Specialist within 30 days of reopening for indoor dining in good, working order; to the maximum extent possible, ventilation has been increased.
-Effective ation is one of the most important ways to control small aerosol transmission.
-0 Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other modifications to increase the quantity of outside air and ventilation in all working areas.
-0 See California Department of Public Health Interim Guidance for Ventilation , Filtration and Air Quality in Indoor Environments for detailed information.
-0 Please Note: Ventilation and other indoor air quality improvements are an addition to, and not a replacement for, mandatory protections including wearing face coverings (except in certain high-risk environments that require using proper respiratory protection), maintaining at least six feet of distance between people, washing hands frequently, and limiting activities that bring together people from different households. cilities that have not been operating, flush each of the hot and cold-water fixtures for five minutes prior pening to replace stale water in the facility's plumbing with a fresh and safe water supply. y has been thoroughly cleaned and sanitized/disinfected (using products approved for use against D-19), especially if it's been closed.
-0 Procure options for third-party cleaning company to assist with the increased cleaning demand, as needed. • s such as dining rooms, host stands, and kitchens have been equipped with propersanitation products, ing hand sanitizer and sanitizing wipes for all employees directly assisting customers.
-0 Ensure sanitary facilities stay operational and stocked at all times and provide additional soap, paper towels, and hand sanitizer when needed.
-0 Recommend installing touchless dispensers for hand sanitizer, soap dispensers, paper towel and trash dispenser. • off locations are designated to receive deliveries away from high traffic areas.
-Person-to-person contact livery of goods has been eliminated whenever possible.
-FOOD SAFETY CONSIDERATIONS All formainta od safety practices outlined in the California Retail Food Code (CRFC) are being followed and inned.
-0 Keen bot food bot (135 °F or above) and cold food cold (41 °F or below)
+- □ The HVAC system has been inspected by an HVAC Specialist within 30 days of reopening for indoor dining and is in good, working order; to the maximum extent possible, ventilation has been increased.
+Effective ventilation is one of the most important ways to control small aerosol transmission. - Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other modifications to increase the quantity of outside air and ventilation in all working areas. - See California Department of Public Health Interim Guidance for Ventilation, Filtration and Air Quality in Indoor Environments for detailed information. - Please Note: Ventilation and other indoor air quality improvements are an addition to, and not a replacement for, mandatory protections including wearing face coverings (except in certain high-risk environments that require using proper respiratory protection), maintaining at least six feet of distance between people, washing hands frequently, and limiting activities that bring together people from different households. - □ For facilities that have not been operating, flush each of the hot and cold-water fixtures for five minutes prior to reopening to replace stale water in the facility's plumbing with a fresh and safe water supply. - Facility has been thoroughly cleaned and sanitized/disinfected (using products approved for use against COVID-19), especially if it's been closed. - Procure options for third-party cleaning company to assist with the increased cleaning demand, as needed. - □ Spaces such as dining rooms, host stands, and kitchens have been equipped with proper sanitation products, including hand sanitizer and sanitizing wipes for all employees directly assisting customers. - Ensure sanitary facilities stay operational and stocked at all times and provide additional soap, paper towels, and hand sanitizer when needed. - Recommend installing touchless dispensers for hand sanitizer, soap dispensers, paper towel and trash dispenser. - Drop-off locations are designated to receive deliveries away from high traffic areas.
+Person-to-person contact for delivery of goods has been eliminated whenever possible.